alexeibex/alexeibex.github.io/Contracts.md

 </details>

 - <span style="color:red">**Class Discussion**</span>
+- Enforceable Contract
+  - Not at will
+- π contends he wants overtime for the overtime work
+- ∆ argument $17 was a payment for the services for the week and π was paid in full for services rendered.
+- Court:
+  - The Contract is to be taken as a whole
+  - π can sue on the contract or treat the contract as repudiated and sue off the contract cannot mix theories
+    - ON the contract π can get the overtime
+    - OFF the contract for restitution for the overtime
+      - Reasonable value of services for entire time worked and NOT the $17 dollars a week
+    - Benefit conferred with the expectation of payment, the ∆ is unjustly enriched between the discrepency between fair market value of services v. rate negotiated in the contract.
+    - Restitution of services rendered OFF the contract

 #### Unjust Enrichment vs. Quantum Meruit
-- Damages in an unjust enrichment (i.e., implied in law) claim are mea- sured by the benefit conferred.
+- Damages in an unjust enrichment (i.e., implied in law) claim are measured by the benefit conferred.
 Damages in a quantum meruit claim are measured by the reasonable value of the plaintiff’s services.

 #### Case: *[Kelley v Hance](Link)*